teched25xp264/teched2025-XP264/exercises/ex0/README.md

 ## Exercise 0.0 - Sign up for a new GitHub account

 - 👉 You must be able to fork the repository and activate the github actions at the fork.
-  This is mandatory to follow the exercises in this session!
+  This is mandatory in order to be able to follow the exercises in this session!

   Thus, you may need a GitHub user.
-  If you haven't got one yet, please sign up following the instructions below:
+  If you haven't got one yet, please sign up following the instructions below.
+  Othersie go to Exercise 0.1 - Fork the teched2025-XP264 repository.

 - 👉 Navigate to [GitHub](https://github.com/).
 - 👉 Click **Sign up for GiHhub**.